luismiguelcasadodiaz/splunk/02_working_with_time.md

 |last 15 minutes|1o secodns|

 ### span definition
-Uses an integer and a time unit to define de bucke size we want the aggregation to be made.
+Uses an integer and a time unit to define de bucket size we want the aggregation to be made.
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/005ad5a0-be2c-4f9a-ad32-b759d6f37bb2)
 ### limit definition
-by default, the  `by` clause shows top 10 series in a multi-series time series.
-It there are more are grouped int `OTHER` single series.
+By default, the  `by` clause shows the top 10 series in a multi-series time series.
+If there are more, are grouped into an `OTHER` single series.
 `Limit = 1` shows the most important single series
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/6734e2a3-6c98-4f43-b927-15be837f0984)

  If set to limit=0, all distinct values are used.
-All other values are grouped into 'OTHER', as long as `useother´ is not set to false
+All other values are grouped into an  'OTHER', as long as `useother´ is not set to false

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/abf4dba7-2d02-4bf7-a428-6337105caf47)